tavakol5272/flag_outliers/FrancescaREADME.md

 - **Threshold**: Fraction of locations expected to be erroneous for this tag (default: 0.05). e.g., if the threshold is defined to 0.05 so that about the 5% least probable locations are flagged as outliers.

-- **Probability type**: Chooses which movement probability is used for outlier detection (`step_turn`, `delta_step`, `delta_turn`, `joint`, or `custom`), based on different combinations of step length and turning angle.
+- **Probability type**: Chooses which movement probability is used for outlier detection (`Step turn`, `Delta step`, `Delta turn`, `Joint`, or `Custom`), based on different combinations of step length and turning angle.

+-**Outlier handling**: "Choose whether outliers are only flagged or removed"(`Flag outliers (keep them in the data)` , `Remove outliers (delete them from the data)`)

+-**Notes:**:
--**Note:**: If the threshold is not known from the tag engineers, an appropriate probability type and threshold should be chosen by checking visually and trying different settings.
+  1-If the threshold is not known from the tag engineers, an appropriate probability type and threshold should be chosen by checking visually and trying different settings.
+  2- **Strongly recommend** that, if you want to remove outliers, you first run the app with flagging only.
+Once you are confident that the settings are appropriate, you can rerun it with outlier removal enabled.

 First, the app splits the data by individuals; user should change the Attribute defining track ID in option tab (Configure Movebank Location Datasource) when getting the data from Movebank to "Animal"
 (not the default one:combinationof animal and deployment).
 The subsequent analyses will be performed by this track ID.